atrexus/vulkan/README.md

 ### Decryption

 As mentioned, Vulkan will continue to query pages of code in the target module untill all `NOACCESS` pages are resolved.
-Depending on the application, there might always be `NOACCESS` pages so decryption could end in an infinate loop.
+Depending on the application, there might always be `NOACCESS` pages so decryption could end in an infinite loop.
 To terminate the decryption task, you can use the `Ctrl+C` keyboard shortcut (for best results wait until 50% of the module is decrypted).

 If you would like to automate termination, you can use the `-d` or `--decryption-factor` option, and provide it with a threshold ranging from `0.0` to `0.1` (again, for best results provide a value of `0.5` or above):
 ```